 - Legitimate interest- there are other categories of data which do not require consent, as after a balancing exercise, there is a legitimate interest in processing which outweighs any potential risk to your rights or freedoms.
 We undertake this balancing exercise for each way we process your data.

 We collect personal data including names, nationalities, postal addresses, telephone numbers and email contacts.
-This data is collected when you contact us directly, donate through CAF or by PayPal or sign up to our mailing lists via Mailchimp.
+This data is collected when you contact us directly, donate through PayPal or sign up to our mailing lists via Mailchimp.
 Where you give your data to us through a third party (a ‘data controller’), we will process your data in line with their privacy policies and the consent you provided to them.

 Where you provide us with this information directly, we are acting as the data controller.
 We will record your data so we are able to either provide you with support or work with you in the future.
 We will never contact you for direct marketing purposes without your consent to receive this correspondence.
 There are some reasons we might be required by law to process your data, for instance, report any suspected fraud.
 Any analysis of data required by statute does not require your consent.
 In limited circumstances, we will share this information with third parties, who will process this data on our behalf, under our direction.
 This will be only be done with your consent or legitimate interest and where are satisfied that the other party is compliant with GDPR and all other data regulations.

 Sensitive personal data is defined by GDPR and includes the physical or mental health or condition, sexual life, racial or ethnic origin, political opinion, religious or similar beliefs, trade union membership and the commission or alleged commission by the data subject of any offence, or any proceedings for any offence that are ongoing.
 We do not collect this data about our supporters.